Have you ever been certain you were pregnant only to be crushed by a negative test?

-Hold your horses there.
-Some pregnancy tests may have a variation or unique features to watch..
+But hang on.
+Some pregnancy tests may have a variation or unique features to watch.
 For example, with most tests, you shouldn’t tilt the front upwards as you pee, or even after, because that could mess up the results.

-Reading the instructions carefully will help you to do the test They also often tell you how early the test can be taken, how long to wait before trusting your result, and other important factors.
+Reading the instructions carefully will help you to do the test correctly.
+They also often tell you how early you can take the test, how long to wait before trusting your result, and other important factors.

 2. Don’t rush the process

-Staring at the test anxiously can cause you to react too soon, or even throw it away before it’s done processing.
+Anxiously staring at the test can cause you to react too soon or even throw it away before it’s done processing.
 It can also lead to dropping, bumping, or damaging the stick, making the whole ordeal a waste of time.

 3. Wait until at least 24 hours after your period should have started

-While some tests that claim to work days before your period is even due, a test can’t force your body into making hCG, and it doesn’t know when you ovulated.
+While some tests claim to work days before your period is even due, a test can’t force your body into producing HCG, and it doesn’t know when you ovulated.

 If you decide to try those early detection tests, be prepared for a potential false negative.
-If you get one, relax until at least a day after your period should’ve started.
-I know waiting is the hardest part, but it will save you time, money, and your sanity.
+If your result is negative, relax until at least a day after your period should’ve started, then test again.
+We know that waiting is the hardest part, but it will save you time, money, and your sanity.

 If two weeks have passed since your estimated period date and you still haven’t gotten a positive pregnancy test, you should seek help.
-Minor issues like stress or diet changes which affect your cycle could be masking a bigger problem, or lead to one later on and honestly, it just sucks not knowing for sure.
+Minor issues like stress or diet changes that affect your cycle could be masking a more significant problem or lead to one later on.

-You’ll also need to seek care from an OBGYN as soon as possible if you’re expecting, so the sooner you find out yes, you’re having a baby, the better.
+You’ll also need to seek care from an OB provider as soon as possible if you’re expecting, so the sooner you find out if you’re having a baby, the better.